Fortran maximum name and line lengths

-CMake is a natural for this type of checking.
 We provide code examples verifying that compilers can support 63 character syntax elements (names for modules, submodules, variables), which is the maximum set by Fortran 2003 standard.
 The maximum line length is officially 132, but can be much longer depending on the compiler and compiler options.